 The Color module allows users with the Administer site configuration permission to quickly and easily change the color scheme of themes that have been built to be compatible with it.

 In order for color module to work, a theme must be specifically designed to use the color changing features.
 The Drupal 6 default theme, Garland, and the Drupal 7 default theme, Bartik, are both compatible with the Color module.

 The Color module allows you to easily change the color of links, backgrounds, text, and other theme elements

-The Color module comes enabled in the Drupal 7 standard profile.
-You will have to enable the module if you are using Drupal 6 or the Drupal 7 minimal profile.
+The Color module comes enabled in the Drupal standard profile.
+You will have to enable the module if you are installing Drupal with the minimal profile.

 http://example.com/admin/appearance) and click "Settings" for your theme.
 This will display the color picker tool which will allow you to modify the theme's color settings.

 To change the color settings for a compatible theme, select the Settings link for your theme on the Themes administration page.
 If you don't see a color picker on that page, then your theme is not compatible with the color module.
 If you are sure that the theme does indeed support the color module, but the color picker does not appear, then follow these troubleshooting procedures.

 Color module saves a modified copy of the theme's style.css file in the files directory, and includes it after the theme's original style.css.
 This means that if you make any manual changes to your theme's style.css file, you must save your color settings again, even if they haven't changed.
 This causes the Color module-generated version of style.css in the files directory to be recreated using the new version of the original file.
 This step is required because the module stylesheets (in the files directory) need to be recreated to include your changes.